Standard of Care in Medical Malpractice Case

-When we go to the doctor or check in a hospital for a procedure, no matter how minor, we trust that our physician is a qualified and knowledgeable.
+When we go to the doctor or check-in a hospital for a procedure, no matter how minor, we trust that our physician is qualified and knowledgeable.

 We trust that they are skilled in the procedure they are performing, or sure of the medicine they prescribe, but unfortunately, that is not always the case.
-There are times when something goes horribly wrong, whether through a mistake, or outright negligence, when these things occur, someone must be held accountable.
+There are times when something goes horribly wrong, whether a mistake or outright negligence when these things occur, someone must be held accountable.

 If you decide that you must file a medical malpractice lawsuit for a faulty medical procedure you should be aware of all your rights, and what to expect.
 A crucial point of filing a lawsuit is to prove a problem with the “medical standard of care” received.

 Here you will learn what is meant by the term “standard of care”, what it is, and how this concept can affect a medical malpractice claim against a medical practitioner.

 You must first understand what medical malpractice is.

 If a doctor, medical professional or medical facility makes an error, it does not automatically mean that they are guilty of medical malpractice.
 True medical malpractice occurs when the treatment you received falls below the acknowledged “standard of care”, and as a result of this substandard treatment you the patient, suffered ill effects.
 Only in cases where the patient was harmed does medical malpractice apply.

 The basic definition of “standard of care” in a medical malpractice lawsuit: The type of care and level that any, sensible, health care worker, that has the same education and experience level, would provide you under a comparable position in the same environment.